Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids: Supplemental Material for ``Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids"

 \section{Supplemental Material for ``Gravity-Induced Modulation of Negative Differential Thermal Resistance in Fluids"}

 \quad Here we present the detailed derivation of the heat flux and collision frequency for the fluid models under study in the presence of gravity.
+For clarity, this part focuses exclusively on the analytical derivation of Eqs.~(4)-(6) in the main text.

-Additionally, we investigate the negative differential thermal resistance (NDTR) in a configuration where gravity acts opposite to the thermodynamic force, and compare the results with those reported in the main text.
+In addition, we consider a complementary configuration in which gravity acts opposite to the thermodynamic force, and investigate the corresponding negative differential thermal resistance (NDTR), comparing the results with those reported in the main text.